-IAHTI’s primary goal is to provide human trafficking training to law enforcement officers and prosecutors around the world so they can more effectively identify and rescue victims and successfully prosecute human trafficking cases.
+IAHTI’s primary goal is to provide human trafficking training to law enforcement investigators and prosecutors so they can more effectively identify victims, rescue victims and successfully prosecute the traffickers.

 Since 2009, IAHTI has provided training for more than 2,000 investigators in 18 countries and two U.S. Territories, with those numbers growing every year.

 What makes IAHTI different from related organizations is that all of our trainers are active and retired city, county, state and federal human trafficking investigators.
 Rather than sharing conceptual knowledge based on a handbook, IAHTI’s trainers bring real-world experience gained in the field.